rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 In your search window with results try the following:
 1. Tick a box next to some fields in the browser and note how this changes the columns displayed.
 2. Type 'error' in the search box in the top section of the field browser to see fields with 'error' in the name.
 For Cloudtrail this would include errorCode and errorDescription.
 3. Click on the ```errorCode``` field name in browser to show a pop up.
 The pop up shows the breakdown of events for the first 100k results.
 This is a quick way to get insights about what is happening in your logs for key field dimensions.
+Clicking a single value in the popup will open a new query filtered to that field value.

 ## 5. Turning fields into insights with Aggregation
 By starting with raw logs, parsing fields and then using aggregation we can turn large volumes of log events into valuable insights in real time.

 Aggregate queries enable you to take the fields you have parsed in the search and turn these into insights or thresholds for alerting using a range of aggregation operations like: count, min, max, avg, pct & many others.

 In our current use case how can we answer the question: what are the top API errors by errorcode?

 - At the bottom of the pop menu for the field click:  ```Top Values```.
-This will open a new search tab that adds to your base query in a new search window":
+This will open a new search tab that adds to your base query in a new search window:

 ```
 ( _sourcecategory = Labs/AWS/CloudTrail*  )